AbdullahRahmoun1/eduCloud_backend/progress.md

     ‾‾‾‾‾‾‾‾‾‾‾‾
     add payment for student ❌
     edit payment of student ❌
-    monitor the finiance stuff ❌
+    monitor the finance stuff ❌